Policy

 Posted on:

 According to George Locke, Jenkintown residents pay double what it would cost the borough to repair our sidewalks and curbs on a wholesale basis.
 Despite the hardship to our family, we have applied for our permit to repair our sidewalk.
-The borough marked off four blocks, but we will do six in […]
+The borough marked off four blocks, but we will do six in order to have a more uniform look to our walkway.
+That leaves three blocks and our driveway apron for the […]

 Latest News